-12.3 For the purpose of availing the benefit of exemption from payment of IGST in terms of Para 4.14 of the Foreign Trade Policy (2015-20) and the corresponding Customs Notification No.79/2017-Cus dated 13.10.2017, it is obligatory to comply with the pre-import as well as physical export conditions.
-Therefore, if for reasons as elaborated in the foregoing paras, the Duty-free materials are not subjected to the process of manufacture of finished goods, which are in turn exported under the subject Advance Authorization, condition of pre-import gets violated.
+12.3 For the purpose of availing the benefit of exemption from payment of IGST in terms of Para 4.14 of the Foreign Trade Policy (2015-20) and the corresponding Customs Notification No.79/2017-Cus dated 13-10-2017, it is obligatory to comply with the pre-import as well as physical export conditions.
+Therefore, if for reasons as elaborated in para-7 above, the duty-free materials are not subjected to the process of manufacture of finished goods, which are in turn exported under the subject Advance Authorization, condition of pre-import gets violated.